RAS-Delft/ras-documentation-overview/README.md

 </p>

 ## Control modules
 Many components are required to make a ship manouver automated, from sensing, various levels of decision-making, communication to actuation.
-The modules that are used in the common vessel control stacks within RAS are descirbed in more detail in the [Control Modules overview](https://github.com/RAS-Delft/ras-documentation-overview/edit/main/module_overview.md).
+The [control module overview](https://github.com/RAS-Delft/ras-documentation-overview/edit/main/module_overview.md) describes modules that are used in the common vessel control stacks within RAS.

 This section describes different software components that we have, how they interface with eachother, and where links to their repositories.
 Our vision is to re-use as much modules as possible when doing experimentals, so we can benefit from previous work and mature existing components.